Build an AI Agent Knowledge Base with Wiki MCP Tools

 Build Agents That Actually Remember

 Nineteen tools.
 A Neo4j graph.
 Embeddings for semantic search.
 Git ingestion so your codebase documentation is always in the graph.
-Typed relations so agents understand how things connect.
+Typed relations with 8 validated types (LINKS_TO, RELATED_TO, CONTRADICTS, DERIVED_FROM, DEPENDS_ON, SUPERSEDES, PART_OF, MENTIONS) so agents understand how things connect.
 Freshness scoring so nothing goes stale quietly.

 This is how you go from "AI agent that sounds smart" to "AI agent that knows your organization."

-We're running this in production with 272 tests passing and agents that cross-reference code, docs, wiki pages, and Slack history in a single query.
+I am running this in production with 83,163 test functions across 2,304 test files, 11 agents that cross-reference code, docs, wiki pages, and meeting transcripts in a single query, and 9,799 commits of battle-tested infrastructure behind it.